OverlayPlugin/OverlayPlugin/docs/how_to_release.md

 Run `python tools/set_version.py 0.19.0`
 where `0.19.0` is the version you want to update.
 This will update all of the `AssemblyInfo.cs` files to the new version number.
+You can verify this by running `python tools/validate_versions.py`, which will print `Versions in sync!` if the versions in all files match.

 Commit this change and upload a PR, e.g. `Bump version to 0.19.0`.